-Repeated behaviour by a student, parent or carer that, in the school's view, is unacceptable and damaging to the partnership between the College and the family, may result in suspension or termination of the student's enrolment.

-The table below sets out the College's expectations for its students, families and staff.
+Repeated behaviour by a student or families that, in the school's view, is unacceptable and damaging to the partnership between the College and the family, may result in suspension or termination of the student's enrolment.
+The points below set out the College's expectations for its students, families and staff.